tdwaf/doc.jp/docs/resources/not-using.md

     I add and remove items from here all the time.
 I'm finding new resources all the time so I will update this page monthly so it's not always correct.

     I'm also not listing textbooks used, however, I'm currently going through Genki 2 **as of 01/20/2024**

-### Grammar

-- [TokiniAndy Course](https://www.tokiniandy.com/login): He has free youtube videos but the course is amazing.
-Has graded readers, shadowing practice, vocabulary review, textbook lesson and practice (Genki), and more.
-I'm not using it anymore as I'm following a different book than genki now.

 - [Genki Study Resources By Seth Clydesdale](https://sethclydesdale.github.io/genki-study-resources/lessons-3rd/): Amazing resource if you're going through Genki 1.
 Has a ton of practice for all lessons of Genki 1